LyndaFinn/CleaningDataProject/README.md

 https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

-# My script run_analysis.R does the following:
+## My script run_analysis.R does the following:

-1) read in the relevant data described below:
+1) Reads in the relevant data described below:

 - X_test measurements of all variables for the test set